Mall Taman Anggrek: History of Matahari Group at Mall Taman Anggrek

 Both Galeria and Megakidz were then redesigned as the upmarket Parisian Department Store in 2007, with a grand opening celebration held on 18 March 2008.
 The Parisian Department Store contained many luxury beauty and fashion brands, mostly coming from South Korea, Brazil, Malaysia, Thailand, and Hongkong - such as La Mer, Sulwhasoo, Tara Jarmon, Rock & Republic, Triumph, It.
 Michaa, Jack n Jill, Line by Lynn, Kenneth Lady, Poleci, Chaps, Phenomenal, Mocca, J-West, and Rabeanco.
 However, the Parisian concept didn't last long, as it saw the dilution of the Parisian brand into Matahari Department Store's New Generation concept, following its opening at Supermall Karawaci and Pluit Village in 2008.
-The store eventually closed on 3 December 2017, and Mal Taman Anggrek renovated the space alongside the upper levels of the mall's north wing, with Haidilao, IKEA, and various F&B and lifestyle tenants filling it.
+The store eventually closed on 3 December 2017, and MTA renovated the space alongside the upper levels of the mall's north wing, with Haidilao, IKEA, and various F&B and lifestyle tenants filling it.

-In 2022, Matahari announced their return to Mal Taman Anggrek, replacing Metro Department Store.
-Their new concept store in Mal Taman Anggrek has a new 'flagship signature' concept, and opened on 14 April 2022.
-The 8200 sqm leased space has retail space of around 7835 sqm and houses 200 brands, featuring hign-end to middle-end cosmetics, fragrances, and lotion skincare, with a corner curated by local multi-brand cosmetics store Sociolla.
+In 2022, Matahari announced their return to MTA, replacing Metro Department Store.
+Their new concept store in MTA has a new 'flagship signature' concept, and opened on 14 April 2022.
+The 8200 sqm leased space has retail space of around 7835 sqm and houses 200 brands, featuring high-end to middle-end cosmetics, fragrances, and lotion skincare, with a corner curated by local multi-brand cosmetics store Sociolla.
 Their new space also takes over space formerly occupied by Guess Accessories, Swatch, and other tenants.
-Since its opening, Mal Taman Anggrek became a place for Matahari to conduct events, including its 2022 lucky draw on 24 June and recently, Matahari's new logo launch on 8 October.
+Since its opening, MTA became a place for Matahari to conduct events, including its 2022 lucky draw on 24 June and recently, Matahari's new logo launch on 8 October.

+Sports

+MSC 2017

+The MTA hosted all fourteen matches of MLBB Southeast Asia Cup dubbed "Five-Nations Finals" in 2017.
+The first-ever official on-stage international MLBB tournament took place in the atrium area of the mall.
+JKT48 performed songs as entertainment in between matches.

+VCL 2023

+The MTA hosted ten matches of Valorant Challengers 2023: Indonesia Split 2 as part of Valorant Challengers League in 2023.
+The atrium area served as the stage of playoff phase dubbed "Main Event" of the first official on-stage Valorant tournament in Indonesia.
+The stage event was organized by One Up Organizer and sponsored by YOU•C1000.